Rakesh-Mourya-G/xen-orchestra/docs/backups.md

 ## Backup Concurrency

-Xen Orchestra 5.20 introduces new tools to manage backup concurrency.
+CloudVisor 5.20 introduces new tools to manage backup concurrency.
 Below is an overview of the backup process and ways you can control concurrency in your own environment.

 ### Backup process